leptos-rs/leptos/docs/book/src/14_create_effect.md

 ## Autotracking and Dynamic Dependencies

 If you’re familiar with a framework like React, you might notice one key difference.
-React and similar frameworks typically require you to pass a “dependency array,” an explicit set of variables that determine when the effect should re-run.
+React and similar frameworks typically require you to pass a “dependency array,” an explicit set of variables that determine when the effect should rerun.

 Because Leptos comes from the tradition of synchronous reactive programming, we don’t need this explicit dependency list.
 Instead, we automatically track dependencies depending on which signals are accessed within the effect.